feathersjs/docs/api/authentication/local.md

 - `usernameField`: Name of the username field in the (e.g. `'email'`)
 - `passwordField`: Name of the password field (e.g. `'password'`)
-- `entityUsernameField`: Name of the username field on the entity if authentication data and entity field names are different (default: `usernameField`)
+- `hashSize` (default: `10`): The BCrypt hash size
-- `entityPasswordField`: Name of the password field on the entity if authentication data and entity field names are different (default: `passwordField`)
+- `errorMessage` (default: `'Invalid login'`): The error message to return on errors
-- `hashSize`: The BCrypt hash size (default: `10`)
+- `entityUsernameField` (default: `usernameField`): Name of the username field on the entity if authentication request data and entity field names are different
-- `errorMessage`: The error message (default: `'Invalid login'`)
+- `entityPasswordField` (default: `passwordField`): Name of the password field on the entity if authentication request data and entity field names are different

 Standard local authentication can be configured with those options in `config/default.json` like this: